peteroupc/peteroupc.github.io/randomfunc.md

 - whenever computer or information security is involved, or
 - in cases (such as in multiplayer networked games) when predicting future random numbers would give a player or user a significant and unfair advantage.

 **Note:** [Monte Carlo integration](https://en.wikipedia.org/wiki/Monte_Carlo_integration) uses randomization to estimate a multidimensional integral.
-It involves evaluating a function at N random points in the domain, adding them up, then dividing the sum by N.  The standard error in the estimate is `sqrt((Y - X * X) / N)`, where X is the estimated integral and Y is the sum of squares of the evaluated values, divided by N. (After calculating the error and the estimated integral, both can be multiplied by the volume of the domain.)
+It involves evaluating a function at N random points in the domain, adding them up, then dividing the sum by N.  The error in the estimate is `sqrt((Y - X * X) / (N)`, where X is the estimated integral and Y is the sum of squares of the evaluated values, divided by N. (After calculating the error and the estimated integral, both can be multiplied by the volume of the domain.)
 Often _quasirandom sequences_ (also known as [_low-discrepancy sequences_](https://en.wikipedia.org/wiki/Low-discrepancy_sequence), such as Sobel and Halton sequences), often together with a uniformly-distributed RNG, provide the "random" numbers to sample the function more efficiently.
 Unfortunately, the methods to produce such sequences are too complicated to show here.

 <a id=Non_Uniform_Distributions></a>
 ## Non-Uniform Distributions